Champii/Nodulator/README.md

   - Added a 'Watch' for both Instance and Class of Resource, that allow more flexibility
   - Added a virtual field filled when the resource is.
   - Added HasOne, HasMany, BelongsTo and BelongsToMany calls.
 Buggy at the moment and not standard
+  - Added _WrapDebug() Wrapper
+  - Web server now starts only when needed (when first Route is being declared)
+  - Fixed validation fails

 21/07/15: v0.0.19
   - Added `SingleRoute` object, for manipulating Singleton `Resource`